Scarlett Johansson would like to defend her casting in the flick Ghost in the Shell.

 Yes, it’s true that Scarlett Johansson has no control over the fact that she was offered the role.
 But she didn’t have to accept it.

 And yes, maybe she is excellent in the role.
 But you know what?
-There are a ton of incredibly talented Asian actresses who could have nailed the role equally well!
+There are a ton of incredibly talented Asian actresses who could have equally nailed the role!
 And the producers could have found someone if they truly tried.